karankarann/CryptoDude/README.md

-# CryptoDude
+# 🤖 Crypto Dude – Your AI-Powered Trading Assistant

+Crypto Dude is a GenAI-based trading chatbot that gives you real-time insights on cryptocurrencies and forex markets using natural language.
+Ask it about live prices, technical indicators like RSI, or even the latest news — and it responds with intelligent, contextual answers.

 Crypto Dude is a real-time, AI-powered trading assistant for crypto and forex markets.
 Built with GPT-4, LangChain, and Streamlit, it answers market questions, fetches live data, computes indicators like RSI, and summarizes news — all in natural language.
 Designed for traders, researchers, and finance enthusiasts.
 Not financial advice 🚀.

-# 🤖 Crypto Dude – Your AI-Powered Trading Assistant

-Crypto Dude is a GenAI-based trading chatbot that gives you real-time insights on cryptocurrencies and forex markets using natural language.
-Ask it about live prices, technical indicators like RSI, or even the latest news — and it responds with intelligent, contextual answers.

 ![Crypto Dude Screenshot](screenshot.png) <!-- Optional: Add a screenshot later -->